The War for Kindness

 “In this masterpiece, Jamil Zaki weaves together the very latest science with stories that will stay in your heart forever.”— Angela Duckworth, author of Grit

-“Jamil Zaki is one of the bright lights in psychology, and in this gripping book, he shows that kindness is not a sign of weakness but a source of strength,” says Adam Grant, bestselling author and professor at Wharton.
-With warmth, wit, and straightforward exercises that can be swiftly implemented, Zaki’s audiences walk away with a deep understanding of not only the true nature of empathy, but its power to change our professional, creative, and personal relationships for the better.
+Zaki’s previous book, The War for Kindness, weaved together the latest science with engaging real-world stories, offering us a revolutionary perspective on empathy and how to develop it as a skill.
+Adam Grant, bestselling author and professor at Wharton, says, “Jamil Zaki is one of the bright lights in psychology, and in this gripping book, he shows that kindness is not a sign of weakness but a source of strength.”
+With warmth, wit, and straightforward exercises that can be swiftly implemented, Zaki shows audiences how to change their professional, creative, and personal relationships for the better.

 At Stanford, where he is also an assistant professor of psychology, Zaki’s unique work spans several domains, including social influence and prosocial behavior.
 New research from his lab examines how to encourage empathy for people from distant political and ethnic groups, and also how caregivers and healthcare professionals can balance empathizing with their patients and maintaining their own wellbeing.
 Zaki received his BA from Boston University, his Ph.D. from Columbia University, and postdoctoral training at Harvard University.